fenago/VibeBusinessPlanning/0_research.md

-Part 1: Research
+# Part 1: Research
-Give me five customer avatars for an offer about [OFFER].
+Research five customer avatars for an offer about [OFFER].
 The avatars will be based off of the Stages of Market Awareness as taught by Eugene Schwartz in his book Breakthrough Advertising.
 I want one avatar for each stage:

 These stages are:

-Unaware
+- Unaware
-Problem Aware
+- Problem Aware
-Solution Aware
+- Solution Aware
-Product Aware
+- Product Aware
-Most Aware
+- Most Aware

 The audience is [audience] [problem]